chikashimiyama/Software2_WS_2021/Klasse9.md

 ### Allpass

 An allpass filter is a peculiar signal processor.
-For steady-state tones fed into it, the allpass filter passes all frequencies equally well with no change in ampplitude -- hence its name.
+For steady-state tones fed into it, the allpass filter passes all frequencies equally well with no change in amplitude -- hence its name.

 Thus, it is said that an allpass filter has a flat frequency response throughout the audio bandwidth.
 However, the allpass also imposes a frequency-dependent phase shift on the incoming signal. it delays various frequency regions by different amounts.